Redox Center Group

 • The Proteomics Center is housed within the department and provides an opportunity for students and postdoctoral fellows to gain expertise that will prepare them for careers in academics or the pharmaceutical sector.
 The Thermo Orbitrap mass spectrometer enables the high-resolution analysis of protein post-translational modifications including glycosylation, S-glutathionylation and phosphorylation.
 This new technology has supported growing research endeavors focused upon identifying biomarkers in human pathologies.

-• Faculty members in Pharmacology hold three South Carolina Centers of Excellence Chairs.
+• Faculty members within the Department of Pharmacology & Immunology hold three South Carolina Centers of Excellence Chairs.
 Funded programs emphasize our strengths in signaling and drug development.
 For example, the COBRE grant in Redox and Oxidative Signaling supports five independent faculty members and four core facilities and provides a strong focus on how redox chemistry and biochemistry interface with pharmacology.

 • Interdisciplinary research endeavors with the College of Pharmacy, other departments within the College of Medicine and with the Hollings Cancer Center ensure a broad base of educational possibilities.
 Our department offers a wonderful opportunity to participate in, and contribute to, a greater understanding of drugs and how they work - all in a geographic location conducive to a high quality of life.